 Starting on January 1, 2019, California is banning full-service restaurants from offering plastic straws unless requested by the customer!
 Assembly Bill 1884 is designed to help reduce pollution in our environment caused by single-use plastics.

 The City adopted a Climate Action Plan in 2012.
 The plan was created to help Pleasanton do its part in the State’s fight against climate change.
 The plan identifies transportation and residential, commercial, and industrial energy use as the primary sources of the City’s greenhouse gas (GHG) emissions.
 Goals, supporting strategies, and specific on-the-ground actions have been defined to help the City achieve its goal of reducing GHG emissions to 1990 levels by 2020.
+The Climate Action Plan is currently being updated.
+To participate in the Climate Action Plan 2.0 process and for project updates, visit the project webpage here.

 Calculate your carbon footprint and learn a few tips on how to save $ and reduce CO2 emissions at the same time!